Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Introduction

-Postulating the existence of strong non-dipole crustal fields was also the key to an explanation for the conspicuous absence of CCO descendants, the large population of weak $B$-field pulsars that should remain in the same location of the $P-\dot P$ diagram after their SNRs have faded.
-If CCOs are actually born with a canonical NS magnetic dipole field that was promptly buried by fallback of a small amount $(\sim10^{-4}\,M_{\odot})$ of supernova debris, the buried field will diffuse back to the surface on a timescale of $\sim10^5$~years \citep{mus95,ber10,ho11,vig12}.
+Postulating a temporary suppression of the surface dipole field was the key to an explanation for the conspicuous absence of CCO descendants, the large population of weak $B$-field pulsars that should remain in the same location of the $P-\dot P$ diagram after their SNRs have faded.
+If CCOs are actually born with a canonical NS magnetic dipole field that was promptly buried by fallback of a small amount $(\sim10^{-4}\,M_{\odot})$ of supernova debris, the buried field will diffuse back to the surface on a timescale of $\sim10^5$~yr \citep{mus95,ber10,ho11,vig12}.
 A CCO will move vertically up in the $P-\dot P$ diagram as its dipole field grows back \citep{bog14,ho15,luo15}, merging with the population of ordinary radio pulsars.

 The discovery of a glitch and/or strong timing noise from \ppks\ \citep{got18,got20} was of timely relevance to these theories of CCOs.
-Glitches are thought to result from either ``starquakes'', stress relief of the NS crust, or from unpinning of superfluid vortices in the inner part of the NS crust \citep[e.g.,][]{lin98}.
-A review of glitch observations and theory is given by \citet{ant22}, while a comprehensive compilation of glitch statistics can be found in \cite{esp11} and \cite{fue17}.
+Glitches are thought to result from ``starquakes'', stress relief of the NS crust, or from unpinning of superfluid vortices in the inner part of the NS crust \citep[e.g.,][]{lin98}.
+A review of glitch observations and theory is given by \citet{ant22}, while comprehensive compilations of glitch statistics can be found in \citet{esp11}, \citet{fue17} and \citet{bas22}.
 Timing noise has been attributed to variability in the interaction of the crustal superfluid with the Coulomb lattice of the solid crust \citep{jon90}, turbulence of the superfluid \citep{mel14}, or fluctuations in the structure of the magnetosphere, e.g., state switching \citep{lyn10}.
 Analysis methods for timing noise are reviewed in \citet{par19} and \citet{nam19}.

-The timing irregularities in \ppks\ were extreme relative to the general pulsar population, in which glitch activity is correlated primarily with frequency derivative $\dot f$.
-Naively, glitches are unexpected in CCOs because of their small $\dot f$.
-However, the idea of stronger {\it internal\/} $B$ fields, needed to explain CCO surface hot spots and population statistics, may have an additional application in producing the timing irregularities of CCOs. \cite{ho15} proposed that glitch activity could be triggered by the motion of strong magnetic fields through the NS crust, interacting with the neutron superfluid there, and that glitches would be a way of identifying CCO descendants.
+The timing irregularities in \ppks\ were extreme relative to the general pulsar population, in which glitch activity is mainly correlated with the frequency derivative $\dot f$.
+Glitches are therefore unexpected in CCOs due to their small $\dot f$.
+However, the idea of stronger internal $B$ fields, needed to explain the CCOs' surface hot spots and population statistics, may find additional application in producing the timing irregularities of CCOs. \cite{ho15} proposed that glitches could be triggered by the motion of strong magnetic fields through the NS crust, interacting with the neutron superfluid there, and that glitches would be a way of identifying CCO descendants.